 Garlic's active antimicrobial agents belong to the thiosulphinates, of which allicin is generally claimed to be responsible for most of these benefits.
-Research indicates high effectiveness against pathogens, allicin may thus prevent digestive problems caused by, for example, E. coli, Salmonella and Rotavirus.
-However, providing the full garlic clove also confers effects linked to other sulfur compounds such as diallyl disulphide (DADS), S-allylcysteine (SAC) and diallyl trisulfide (DATS).
-Recent studies review the roles of phenolic and organosulfur compounds present in whole garlic in relation to anti-pathogenic as well as global health effects (Martins et al., 2016 Food Chemistry).
-Therapeutic uses and pharmacological properties of garlic are reported for protection against viral, bacterial, fungal, parasitic pathogens to support cardiovascular and immune functions.
+Research indicates high effectiveness against pathogens, allicin may thus prevent digestive problems caused by, for example, E. coli, salmonella and rotavirus.

+However, providing the full garlic clove also confers effects linked to other sulphur compounds such as diallyl disulphide (DADS), S-allylcysteine (SAC) and diallyl trisulphide (DATS).

+Recent studies review the roles of phenolic and organosulphur compounds present in whole garlic in relation to anti-pathogenic as well as global health effects.

+Therapeutic uses and pharmacological properties of garlic are reported for protection against viral, bacterial, fungal, parasitic pathogens to support of cardiovascular and immune

-Cinnamon oil, the second component of Excential Alliin Plus, contains agents that are reported to have gut health promoting properties.
+Cinnamon oil, the second component of Excential Alliin Plus contains agents that are reported to have gut health promoting properties.
 The predominant agent, cinnamaldehyde, accounts for around 80% of the oil's composition.
 With a simple phenolic structure, cinnamaldehyde seems to feature a wide array of activities against countless bacteria, yeast and fungi.

 Various studies report that cinnamaldehyde actively mitigate E. coli, Salmonella enteritidis, Clostridium perfringens, and Aspergillus flavus.
 In addition to reducing the population of pathogenic agents, cinnamaldehyde stimulates intestinal secretions, improves absorptive capacity and modulates inflammation.

-The array of garlic and cinnamon's functions together can serve as alternative solution to growth promoting antibiotics as they affect the microbial populations and host responses, specifically anti-inflammatory properties.
-Although the mechanisms through which dietary antibiotics exert their growth promoting effects remain to be established, they are more and more suggested to improve growth performance through an anti-inflammatory effect directed toward the intestinal epithelium (Deepthi Gadde et al., 2018 Scientific Reports).
+The array of garlic and cinnamon's functions together can serve as an alternative solution to growth promoting antibiotics as they affect the microbial populations and host responses, specifically anti-inflammatory properties.

+Although the mechanisms through which dietary antibiotics exert their growth promoting effects remain to be established, they are more and more suggested to improve growth performance through an anti-inflammatory effect directed toward the intestinal epithelium.
 This would also explain why growth promoting effects remain although resistance towards these same antibiotics rises.
-Growth promoting effects relying on the anti-inflammatory capacity of antibiotics like virginiamycin or bacitracin might well be replaced by a strong phytogenic solution like Excential Alliin Plus.
+Growth promoting effects relying on the anti-inflammatory capacity of antibiotics like virginiamycin or bacitracin might well be replaced by a strong phytogenic solution like Exceptial Alliin Plus

-Garlic and cinnamon, parasites' nightmare
+Garlic and cinnamon: parasites' nightmare